No one wants to talk about it…

 Glutamine: This is a key amino acid heavily present in the gut lining, keeping the tight junctions tight, improving the absorption of the nutrients you want absorbed and keeping the other leaky gut toxins out.
 Take 5-10g as tolerated.

 It may not be something people typically think about but your gut is important for more than just the digestion of your food.
 A healthy gut helps many of your body’s other processes run optimally and efficiently.
-If we’re not fueling it with the correct foods and taking care of our gut health, we can affect a lot more than just our stomach.
+If we’re not fueling it with the correct foods and taking care of it, we will experience numerous consequences, affecting the whole body.